About the Center

 - Discovered that ethanol, stress, and cytokines share common behavioral pathologies and sensitize ethanol withdrawal-induced anxiety.

 - Discovered that pCaMKII is a key kinase in promoting alcohol self-administration and relapse.

 - Discovered that multiple genes are induced due to alteration in key signaling pathways in a variety of different tissues and brain regions by ethanol.

 - Discovered that brain dysmorphology mimics facial dysmorphology in models of fetal alcohol spectrum disorder (FASD).

 - Discovered that naltrexone activates the human frontal cortex.

 - Discovered that dopamine transients regulate attention and motivation and contribute to habit formation.

-Contributions in the discovery of medications which can reduce relapse rates by turning off the brain’s reward center to reduce craving.
+- Contributions in the discovery of medications which can reduce relapse rates by turning off the brain’s reward center to reduce craving.
 More than a decade after the Center’s first studies in this area, ReVia (naltrexone) was given FDA approval — the first drug approved for the treatment of alcoholism since Antabuse.
-The Center for Alcohol Studies is dedicated to improving treatment outcomes for people with alcoholism.
+The Center for Alcohol Studies is dedicated to improving treatment outcomes for people with AUD.

 The Center is funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to develop the next generation of addiction medicine researchers.
-Center faculty train future physicians, dentists, pharmacists and researchers in the identification, prevention, and treatment of substance abuse and alcoholism.
+Center faculty train future physicians, dentists, pharmacists and researchers in the identification, prevention, and treatment of substance abuse and AUD.
 Training for our scientists includes programs in basic laboratory science, addiction biology, neuropharmacology, alcoholic liver disease, alcohol-related birth defects, clinical research, and substance abuse treatment therapy.